 The Regional Auto Theft Task Force (RATT) is a multi-agency task force that investigates and prosecutes professional auto thieves.
 In 2017, RATT conducted Operation “Kill Switch”, an eight month undercover operation targeting high volume auto thieves.
 A District Attorney Investigator was the lead undercover operative during this investigation.
 The operation resulted in 118 suspects charged in 60 cases and 73 stolen vehicles in excess of $1 million being recovered.
 Also recovered were seven firearms, body armor, military gear and narcotics.

-The Subpoena Witness Coordination Center (SWCC) has one bureau paralegal, 13 process servers, a process server supervisor, and two couriers who work throughout the DA’s Office.
-The center plays a major role in the Bureau’s success through its vital support to the investigators in serving subpoenas, picking up evidence and transporting witnesses to and from court.
-During 2017, SWCC served 6,155 subpoenas, conducted 572 witness/victim transports, 612 investigations (tracing and locating) and performed 426 additional duties.
+SWCC plays a major role in the Bureau’s success through its vital support to the investigators in serving subpoenas, picking up evidence and transporting witnesses to and from court.
+During 2018, SWCC served 5,951 subpoenas, conducted 538 witness/victim transports, 806 investigations and performed 400 evidence pick up and deliveries.

 Trial Support Services

 The Trial Support Services team provides high-tech courtroom support to prosecutors.
-Their work includes cutting-edge graphic design, professional audio and visual work and fingerprint identification capability.
-Their mission is to provide effective and timely mixed-media courtroom assistance, which helps in presenting facts and evidence during trials.
-The department is made up of one supervisor, one discovery clerk and 10 investigative technicians.
+Their work includes cutting-edge video animation, professional audio and visual work and fingerprint identification capability.
+Their mission is to provide effective and timely mixed-media courtroom assistance, which helps in presenting facts and evidence to a jury during trials.
 This group works on various outreach programs and also assists the DA’s Communications Team in video production, photography and graphic design.

 San Diego County Regional Leadership Institute

-In 2017, the Bureau of Investigation continued its commitment to developing community partnerships.
+In 2018, the Bureau of Investigation continued its commitment to building and foster positive relationships with the community we serve.
 The Bureau of Investigation worked with community service clubs, local businesses and school districts to provide food and gifts for needy families and military families throughout the county during the holidays.
-Examples include Shop with a Cop and the Rady Children’s Hospital Teddy Bear drive.
-Additional community partnerships and outreach include:

 Scottish Rite Law Enforcement Recognition Night